acl-org/reverie/future.md

 # Planned Future Work

+* An author feedback mechanism not only for reviewers, but also ACs (for action by SACs)
 * Enabling the joint track work by all track SACs
 * Improving the workflow to pass reviewed papers to other conferences/workshops
 * Improving the integration with proceedings generation